-Why You should Create an Adoption as a Birth Mother in Missouri
+6 Steps for Creating an Adoption Plan as a Birth Mother in Missouri

 Put simply, creating an adoption plan is forming an outline of what your adoption journey will look like.
-It details the arrangements and expectations you have, and how you want to give birth in which hospital.
+It details the arrangements and expectations you have and how/where you want to give birth.
 There is no right or wrong way to develop this.
-What matters is that it helps ease your stress and anxiety, and maps out a path that you feel is best for you and your baby.
+What matters is that it helps ease stress and anxiety by mapping out a path that feels best for you and your baby.

-The best place to begin with your adoption plan is figuring out the following steps:
+The best place to begin with your adoption plan is by figuring out the following steps:

 What kind of family do you envision for your child?
 What are some preferences you have?
 Your adoption caseworker will discuss these with you and ask you questions to see what kind of life you’d like for your child.
 Again, there are no right or wrong ways to do this.
 Do you want your child to grow up around pets?
 With other siblings?
 In a diverse neighborhood?
-Are you open to a transracial couple or individual, a single parent or LGBT adoptive parent(s)?
+Are you open to a transracial couple, a single parent, or LGBT adoptive parent(s)?
 Selecting your child’s adoptive family is all about determining your personal preferences.

 - How long will I have with my child after he or she is born?
 Depending on the hospital, you may be given a few hours or a few days with just you and your child to be able to bond and share memories.
 This also depends on whether or not you’ve invited the adoptive parents to join in the hospital as well.

 - Would the adoptive parents be in there in the room while you deliver?
 This is entirely up to you!
 Some birth mothers prefer that the adoptive parents are in the delivery room and get the opportunity to cut the umbilical cord.
 She knows that the birth is an important and special moment, and wants the adoptive parents to feel like they were included as much as possible.
 If you are comfortable with this — go for it!
 If not, that’s ok too.